rhermo/GettingCleaningFinalProject/CodeBook.md

 # STEP 5: Generating a new data set with means of each variable
 It transforms activity and subject variable into factor to be used as components of the list to group It applies aggregate function so the result is directly get.
 There is 2 new columns "factactivity" and "factsubject" pointing out the value of grouping variables.
-It removes in "avg_data" the last two columns since there is no sense (they were activity and subject) and writes the result to a csv file "avg_data.csv" in working directory.
+It removes in "avg_data" the last two columns since there is no sense (they were activity and subject) and writes the result to a txt file "avg_data.txt" in working directory.